sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

     Review the Disks settings, accept without any changes.

 1. Select **Next: Networking**

+    Review the Networking settings, accept without any changes.

 1. Select **Next: Management**

     Review the Management settings, and change Boot Diagnostics: